tursodatabase/libsql/README.md

      page.

-If you do want to use Fossil to check out the source tree, first install Fossil version 2.0 or later.
+If you do want to use Fossil to check out the source tree, first install Fossil version 2.14 or later.
 (Source tarballs and precompiled binaries available [here](https://www.fossil-scm.org/fossil/uv/download.html).
 Fossil is a stand-alone program.
 To install, simply download or build the single executable file and put that file someplace on your $PATH.)
-Then run commands like this:

-        mkdir ~/sqlite
-        cd ~/sqlite
+Then run:

         fossil clone https://www.sqlite.org/src sqlite.fossil

-        fossil open sqlite.fossil
+which will download the entire sqlite repository into the database file sqlite.fossil, then check out the local repository into a new directory called "sqlite".

-After setting up a repository using the steps above, you can always update to the lastest version using:
+You can always update to the lastest version using:

-        fossil update trunk   ;# latest trunk check-in fossil update release ;# latest official release
+        fossil update trunk   ;# latest trunk check-in, or fossil update release ;# latest official release

 Or type "fossil ui" to get a web-based user interface.